cybergarage/go-job/doc/quick-start.md

 	// Start the job manager
 	mgr.Start()

-	// Wait for the job to complete mgr.StopWithWait()
+	// Wait waits for all jobs to complete or terminate. mgr.Wait()

 	// Retrieve all queued and executed job instances query := job.NewQuery() // queries all job instances (any state)